Where to stand, what to swing, and what to dig — from the dry sand down to chest-deep surf.

 Swim zone and shallow water

 Gold rings are commonly lost where people are active: swimming, tossing balls, diving, and playing.
 Cold water shrinks fingers; waves and motion loosen rings.
 If you have a waterproof detector and the right scoop, this is often the best gold-producing area.
+For chest-deep and beyond, see our underwater metal detector lineup.

-Best Times to Hunt (And Why Timing Matters)
+Best Times to Hunt & Tide Windows

 - Low tide: exposes more sand and gives access to zones that are normally underwater.